A. E. Heath: Personality

-A humanist, Heath was a Director of the Rationalist Press Association 1946 to 1958; its President from 1949 to 1954, and Vice President from 1955 until his death.
+Humanism

 Heath was the editor of Scientific Thought in the Twentieth Century, published in 1951.
-This contained contributions from high profile thinkers including A. J. Ayer, Ronald Fisher, Peter Medawar, and Sir Harold Spencer Jones.
-Albert Einstein, wrote Rationalist Press Association's Board of Directors congratulating them on the volume.
+This contained contributions from high-profile thinkers including A. J. Ayer, Ronald Fisher, Peter Medawar, and Sir Harold Spencer Jones.
+Albert Einstein, wrote to the Rationalist Press Association's Board of Directors congratulating them on the volume.
+It was reviewed within the RPA's own Literary Guide by A. E. Trueman who had been Head of the Department of Geology at Swansea (1920–1933).

+Heath was a Director of the Rationalist Press Association 1946 to 1958; its President from 1949 to 1954, and Vice President from 1955 until his death.
+Though often classed as a humanist, he was amongst those non-theists and secularists who were uncomfortable with the term.
+According to Lutgendorff, in 1946, at a World Union of Freethinkers conference which addressed “The Challenges of Humanism", Heath was of the opinion 'that “a philosophy of rationalist humanism” still had to be written'.
+Asked the next year about rationalism, the term he preferred for his own strand of non-religious thinking and activism, he spoke in terms of what it cannot do, writing that it “cannot give us the glittering prizes of final certitude, which resplendent dogmatisms hold out for our attention.
+Nor can it provide us with the assurances and comfort of intellectual safety.”

 Heath placed great importance on the role of reflection.
-In the accompanying pamphlet for his 1931 BBC Radio series ‘Thinking Ahead – The Place of Reflection in Civilization,’he placed reflection at the centre of philosophy and of the human condition, arguing that “reflection is man’s chief glory”.
+In the accompanying pamphlet for his 1931 BBC Radio series ‘Thinking Ahead – The Place of Reflection in Civilization,’he placed reflection at the centre of philosophy and of the human condition, arguing that “reflection is man's chief glory”.
 Humans, according to Heath, “make deliberate use of past experience in present acts” and it is reflection that distinguishes humans from other animals.

 Death

+Heath died on 18 May 1961.

 Heath's funeral was conducted at Swansea by H. J. Blackham, who quoted Heath's words during the humanist ceremony: "The study of human beings, in all their complex doings between a sleep and a sleep, is an endless source of interest and puzzlement."